 This Hack came on the coldest night of my life.
 It was my first World’s Toughest Mudder (WTM) in 2012.
-I had no idea what I was getting into except for the little information that former Navy SEAL, Stew Smith, and ultra runner, Jared Busen, could provide on how to prepare for a 24 hour event that would be in and out of water.
+I had no idea what I was getting into except for the little information that former Navy SEAL, Stew Smith, and ultra runner, Jared Busen, could provide on how to prepare for a 24-hour event that would be in and out of the water.
 Even the local dive professionals were like “you want to do what while wearing a wetsuit?”

 I faced the most difficult experience of my life when the temperatures dipped below freezing.
 Ice was formed on obstacles.
 It was during these eight hours that I started burpees in order to prevent hypothermia.
 Chicken soup was no longer for drinking but instead warmed the coldest parts of my body.
 I remember thinking to myself around this time, “we should not have to deal with this.
 I have to be better prepared next year!”

 I hope none of new class of WTM rookies will never know what temporary peripheral neuropathy is nor be subjected to the horrors of seeing a warming tent full of hypothermic mudders.
 At WTM you either come prepared or Mother Nature will win.
 It can even take down the Toughest Mudders!
 This article is long but I can assure you, very necessary!

 The human body is a heat generating machine.
 As we evolved and became more intelligent we lost what evolution provided other animals; the ability to hold in body heat.
 This made us much more adaptable to various climates; however, it can be a detriment to us when doing something like WTM.
 The human body cools itself in three ways.
 These cooling effects can happen individually or all at the same time depending on the environment.
 Those ways are the following:

 - Radiation– the transfer of heat being emitted by one body and then absorbed by another (placing ice on an injury)